10-Year Horizon

 Reading Ourselves Out of Consensual Reality

 I want to ask you again: write to me with your top 3.
 How about we take this as an exploration of your free will?
 How many objections are standing in the way of you responding?
 There are the obvious ones.
 You probably haven’t written to me yet.
 We’re strangers.
-Choosing 3 out of 19 is a hard optimization problem
+Choosing 3 out of 19 is a hard optimization problem2.
+The titles sound like gibberish.
+Many other people may vote, so your voice doesn’t matter.
+Plus, you’re already spending too much time on this email when you ought to be working.
+I understand.

 That’s why this is a perfect exercise in free will.
 You can now influence your future to a limited extent (voting on which blogposts to receive first).
 But will you?
-Do you actually have the freedom to respond?
+Do you actually have the freedom to respond?3

-: Lex Fridman interviewing Lee Cronin, a maverick chemist and the author of assembly theory.
+Speaking of free will, the last headline on the list is a nod to one of the best podcast episodes I’ve heard in a long time4: Lex Fridman interviewing Lee Cronin, a maverick chemist and the author of assembly theory.
 If you’re wondering what free will has to do with chemistry, it starts with survival kits.
 When Cronin was a teen, he decided to build a survival kit that would replicate his living standard in the case of a catastrophe.
 At first, he collected hundreds of valuable things, from matches to a flashlight and clothing.
 Eventually the kit got too large to be practical, so Cronin started exploring the minimal set of items.
 And he realized that some things are constructors—they create other items (a knife can be used to prepare firewood, for example).
 The key to building a minimal kit was to identify constructors that create other constructors ... and so on, up to the items that eventually do what we need.
 He ended up with a pocket-sized emergency kit and an inspiration for life.

 Years later, he formulated assembly theory as an abstraction of the experience.
 It’s a way to measure the complexity of an object or a system.
 As a chemist, he first applied the theory to distinguish between simple molecules that can form spontaneously, and those that are so complex that they had to come about through an evolutionary process (as a lineage of increasingly complex constructors).